cwonrails/navim/README.md

 ## Advanced Settings

 It is completely customisable using a `~/.navimrc` file.
 Just copy `.navimrc.sample` to `~/.navimrc` and modify anything.

+Plugins are nicely organised in layers.
+There are many ready-to-use layers (javascript, navigation, scm, web, etc.) and you can add your own ones.

+Private layers can be added to `private_layers/`.
+And Private plugins can be added to `private_bundle/`.
+The content of these two directory is ignored by Git.

+Modify `g:navim_settings.layers` and `let g:navim_settings.additional_plugins` in `~/.navimrc` to include new layers or plugins.

 After restart Neovim (or Vim 8), run `call dein#clear_state() || call dein#update()` to apply changes.